parrt/msds501/projects/images.md

 $ jupyter-nbconvert --to PDFviaHTML images.ipynb
 ```

-Then, I'll review your PDF.
+Then, I'll review the PDF generated from your notebook.

 For your reference, here is the expected sequence of images and sections with all of the code cells hidden (though the relative sizes of those images might be different in your output):